roPeCZ/lwbm_cze/README.md

 # Lumped Water Balance Model - Czech Republic region
 Lumped water balance model developed for the Central European regions regarding the climate change effects on hydrological conditions.
 This is a repository for the paper "Developing a new lumped water balance rainfall-runoff model in a daily timestep for the Central European regions: A case study of the Czech Republic".
+The usage of this code should be properly cited: https://doi.org/10.1016/j.envsoft.2024.106092.
 The repository was created by Martin Bednar (main author and corresponding author).
 If you have any questions about this model or code, you can contanct me via email Martin.Bednar2@vut.cz

 # Sample data format